ToF-/LearningRust/life_the_universe_and_everything/README.md

     42 ⏎
     42

-It's working.
+we can see that it works.
 But this approach to programming:

-    - writing a program
+- *write a program*
-    - running it to see if it works
+- *run it to see if it works*

-can only work for very simple programs like this one.

-What if the problem was more complex ?
+is convenient only work for trivial programs.
+What if the problem was more complicated ?
 Then we would very probably be caught in a nasty loop:

-1. writing the program
+1. *write the program*
-2. running it to see if it works
+2. *run the program to see if it works*
-3. noticing a failure in the behavior of the program
+3. *look for a failure in the behavior of the program*
-4. finding the defect at the origin of the failure
+4. *find the defect at the origin of the failure*
-5. making changes to the program in order to fix the defect
+5. *make changes to the program in order to fix the defect*
-6. goto 1
+6. *goto 2*

-This loop stops only when we are sure, after step 2, that our program is working correctly.
+Note that *this* infinite loop breaks on one of these conditions

+2.5 *if really confident or tired or running out of time, then exit*

-As long as we are in this loop, we refrain to make adjustments to the structure of the code, lest we unwittingly insert new defects in the code, leading to new failures in the behavior.
+As long as we are in this loop, we refrain to make adjustments to the structure of the code, lest we unwittingly insert new defects in the program, leading to new failures in the behavior.

-Instead, we want to write our programs with the following approach:
+What we want to do instead of this approach, is to follow the Test Driven Development approach:

-1. making a list of all the unit tests that we think our program should pass
+1. *make a list of all the unit tests that we think our program should pass*
-2. writing an automated test for a bit of behavior of the program
+2. *write an automated test for a bit of behavior of the program*
-3. making the test pass with the simplest code that wpossibly work
+3. *make the test pass with the simplest code that could possibly work*
-4. refactoring our code, improving legibility, expressivity and simplicity
+4. *refactori our code, improving legibility, expressivity and simplicity*
-5. as long as there are tests in our list, goto .2
+5. *as long as there are tests in our list, goto .2*

+That way, we are more confident that the program is running, and that the code has been possibly improved, when we end the loop.

-Writing an automated unit test is easy.
+Writing automated unit tests in Rust is easy.
 Here's one example:

     #[cfg(test)]
     mod sample_test {